-45. (1) No person shall print, publish, cause or procure Restriction on to be printed or published, in relation to any committal ^{publication of, or} proceedings under this Act, any particulars other than ^{proceedings} the following:
+45.(1) No person shall print, publish, cause or procure Restriction on to be printed or published, in relation to any committal report of committal proceedings under this Act, any particulars other than proceedings the following:

-- (a) the name, address and occupation of the accused person and any witnesses; - (b) a concise statement of the charge; and - (c) submissions on any point of law arising in the course of the enquiry, and the decision of the Magistrate thereon.
+- (a) the name, address and occupation of the accused person and any witnesses; - (b) a concise statement of the charge; and - (c) submissions on any point of law arising in the course of the enquiry, and the decision of the Magistrate thereon, unless the Court directs otherwise.

-(2) Nothing in this section shall apply to the printing or reproduction by any other method of any pleading, transcript of evidence or other documents for use in connection with any judicial proceedings or the communication thereof to persons concerned in the proceedings, or to the printing or publishing of any notice or report in pursuance of the directions of the Magistrate.

-(3) A person who acts in contravention of this section is liable on summary conviction in respect of each offence to a fine of ten thousand dollars and to imprisonment for six months.
+- (2) Nothing in this section shall apply to the printing or reproduction by any other method of any pleading, transcript of evidence or other documents for use in connection with any judicial proceedings or the communication thereof to persons concerned in the proceedings, or to the printing or publishing of any notice or report in pursuance of the directions of the Magistrate. - (3) A person who acts in contravention of this section is liable on summary conviction in respect of each offence to a fine of one hundred and fifty thousand dollars and to imprisonment for two years.

-PART VI
+PART VI MISCELLANEOUS

-MISCELLANEOUS

-46. Part VI of the Summary Courts Act shall continue Part VI of the to apply to the summary trial of certain indictable Summary Courts Act offences.

-47. The Rules Committee established by the Supreme Rules of Court Court of Judicature Act may, subject to negative Chap.
+- 46. Part VI of the Summary Courts Act shall continue Part VI of the to apply to the summary trial of certain indictable Summary Courts Act offences. - 47.
+The Rules Committee established by the Supreme Rules of Court Court of Judicature Act may, subject to negative Chap.
 4:01 resolution of Parliament, make Rules for the purpose of this Act.

-48. The Indictable Offences (Preliminary Enquiry) Act and the Administration of Justice (Indictable Proceedings) Act, 2011 are repealed.
+Repeal of Chap.
+12:01 and Act No. 20 of 2011 48.
+The Indictable Offences (Preliminary Enquiry) Act and the Administration of Justice (Indictable Proceedings) Act, 2011 are repealed.